Fabio752/Decision_Trees/README.md

         		- **f1_score**: calculates f1_score given the confusion matrix.

 	    -  `prune.py`:
-            -  <em>Prune</em>: a class that can be initialised passing the following parameters and will prune the tree and print the metrics analysis on the pruned tree.
+            -  <em>Prune</em>: a class prunes the decision tree upon initialisation.
                 - **\_\_init__**:
                     - decisionTreeClassifier: an object representing the tree to prune
                     - validationAttrib: the attributes for the validation set.